CGillen/BunBotPython/README.md

 - `/leave`: Leave the voice channel.
 - `/refresh`: Refresh the stream list.
 - `/song`: Display the current song playing.
+- `/support`: Learn where you can get help with the bot or how to help.

 # Don't want to self-host?